Gorilla Trekking in Uganda or Rwanda-is it Really Worth it? – the Answers

-Discomfort – people are tired when they return from Gorilla Tracking but one could say – well tired – it was well worth it.
+Discomfort – people are tired when they return from Gorilla Tracking, but one could say – well drained – it was well worth it.
 Unbearable humidity – we are not talking of the lowland jungles of the Congo, but we are talking Mountain Gorillas – Bwindi Impenetrable Forest and even higher altitudes of Volcanoes National Park in Rwanda

-Discomfort – the walks can be strenuous but no one complaints about the experience of visiting the Mountain Gorillas which far outweighs the so-called discomforts.
+Discomfort – the walks can be strenuous but no one complaints about the experience of visiting the Mountain Gorillas which far outweighs the so-called Troubles.

 And then there’s the moral question.
 How would you feel if a party of sweaty apes suddenly burst uninvited into your house and started taking photos while you were having a nap or sitting on the toilet?

-No flash pictures are allowed, no loud talking and definitely no mobile phones – one of the only times one of the gorillas reacted was when someone used a flash and made a lot of noise and a silverback charged him – normally there is no disturbance, they are used to humans and it is only for one hour.
+No flash pictures are allowed, no loud talking and definitely no mobile phones – one of the only times one of the gorillas reacted was when someone used a flash and made a lot of noise, and a silverback charged him – usually there is no disturbance, they are used to humans, and it is only for one hour.

 That hour is one of the most memorable time in the African Wild… of Volcanoes National Park in Rwanda or Bwindi Impenetrable Forest or Mgahinga Gorilla Park in Uganda.

-No Mountain Gorilla is going to enter your house, they might enter the lodge compound where you are staying, that is always to the delight of the guests staying there.
+No Mountain Gorilla is going to enter your house, and they might enter the lodge compound where you are staying, that is always to the delight of the guests staying there.